YusafOsei-Bonsu/React-TDD-Quiz/README.md

   4. Entered `npm run build` in the terminal and removed `/build` from `.gitignore` by commenting it out.

   5. Committed steps 1-4 to GitHub and Heroku repository.

+As a guide, we used the following website: [How to Deploy Your React App to Heroku](https://medium.com/better-programming/how-to-deploy-your-react-app-to-heroku-aedc28b218ae).

 ## Our Mvp
 Start page